A blend of contemporary and shabby chic decor with elegant furniture and colourful fabrics and artwork

 Casa Sandra has a pool with loungers, daybeds and a pool bar, surrounded by tropical gardens.
 They also have an excellent restaurant serving delicious Mexican and Cuban cuisine, featuring plenty of local seafood.
 Inside there is a small lounge area with books.

 Holbox is a paradise for lovers of the outdoors, nature and the sea.
-Guests at Casa Sandra can enjoy cycle rides into the village, birdwatching, scuba diving, strolls by the ocean, deep sea and fly fishing, fantastic kite surfing, snorkeling, kayaking through the mangrove and riding along the beach.
+Guests at Casa Sandra can enjoy cycle rides into the village, birdwatching, scuba diving, strolls by the ocean, deep sea and fly fishing, fantastic kite surfing, snorkelling, kayaking through the mangrove and riding along the beach.
 During May-September whale sharks frequent the waters around Holbox and boat, snorkel and dive trips can be taken to see these magnificent creatures.

 CasaSandra is set on Playa Norte on Holbox Island, a sandspit island located off the northeastern tip of Quintana Roo on Mexico's Yucatán Peninsula, where the Caribbean Sea converges with the Gulf of Mexico.